Nambitha Mpumlwana

 Nambitha Mpumlwana (born 12 February 1967) is a South African actress, presenter, producer and niece to Loyiso Mpumlwana.
 She's known for her role as Mawande Memela in SABC 1's soapie, Generations.
 She was also cast in e.tv's Ashes to Ashes as Mandlakazi and was also an actress In a South Africa Film Tsotsi.
+She is also known for her role as Josephine in a series called The Kingdom.
+She appeared in Magenta coal as Matilda.
+After she's been scares for a while she came back to an original showmax series/telenovela which is SOFT LIFE as judge Iris Makaza.

 Early life

-She was born in the Eastern Cape.
+She was born in the Eastern Cape at Mtata.